TonyM1958/HA-FoxESS-Modbus/README.md

 ---

-**Please note: April 2023, this intergation only has limited maintenance and is not being updated to support new inverter models.
+** Please note: April 2023, this intergation only has limited maintenance and is not being updated to support new inverter models.
-@nathanmarlor has mirrored and extended functionality in this alternative https://github.com/nathanmarlor/foxess_modbus **
+@nathanmarlor has mirrored and extended functionality in this alternative integration: https://github.com/nathanmarlor/foxess_modbus

 ---